 11. Explain a web server.

 Answer: A web server can be hardware or software, either working together or individually.
-Apache, IIS, Lighttpd, Sun Java System Web Server are some commonly used web servers.
+Apache, IIS, Lighttpd, and Sun Java System Web Server are some commonly used web servers.
+Therefore, in the context of hardware, a web server is a computer system with high processing power and memory that maintains the back-end code of an application.

 12. Explain the MVC architecture.